Internet censorship: Arab Spring

 During the Arab Spring of 2011, media jihad (media struggle) was extensive.
 Internet and mobile technologies, particularly social networks such as Facebook and Twitter, played and are playing important new and unique roles in organizing and spreading the protests and making them visible to the rest of the world.
 An activist in Egypt tweeted, "we use Facebook to schedule the protests, Twitter to coordinate, and YouTube to tell the world".

 This successful use of digital media in turn led to increased censorship including the complete loss of Internet access for periods of time in Egypt and Libya in 2011.
 In Syria, the Syrian Electronic Army (SEA), an organization that operates with at least tacit support of the government, claims responsibility for defacing or otherwise compromising scores of websites that it contends spread news hostile to the Syrian government.
 SEA disseminates denial of service (DoS) software designed to target media websites including those of Al Jazeera, BBC News, Syrian satellite broadcaster Orient TV, and Dubai-based Al Arabiya TV.

 In response to the greater freedom of expression brought about by the Arab Spring revolutions in countries that were previously subject to very strict censorship, in March 2011, Reporters Without Borders moved Tunisia and Egypt from its "Internet enemies" list to its list of countries "under surveillance" and in 2012 dropped Libya from the list entirely.
 At the same time, there were warnings that Internet censorship might increase in other countries following the events of the Arab Spring.
 However, in 2013, Libyan communication company LTT blocked the pornographic websites.
 It even blocked the family-filtered videos of ordinary websites like Dailymotion.

-Russian-Ukrainian War
+Russian invasion of Ukraine

-During the Russo-Ukrainian War in 2022, Russia was reported to have blocked the internet websites Twitter and Facebook.
+During the Russian invasion of Ukraine in 2022, Russia was reported to have blocked the internet websites Twitter and Facebook.
 Facebook was noted as being suspended due to an objection to its policy of reviewing news stories for authenticity where they were produced by Russian state-backed media before allowing them to be published on its platform.
 It was subject to a total ban whereas Twitter was suspended regionally.
 Reports have identified that VPN use has enabled people to circumvent the restrictions by installing software.

 It been reported that the European Union would seek to censor Russian media outlets regarded as producing propaganda.

-Cop27 in Egypt

-Cop27 climate meeting in Egypt blocked access to a number of key websites such as Human Rights Watch.
-The information was shared by the attendees who complained of the conference internet connection blocking access to key websites that were significant for gathering data for talks during the event.
-According to the HRW environment director, Richard Pearshouse the Egyptian authorities blocked approximately 700 websites’ access, which included independent news media and civil society groups.